 - A range of technologies are utilised to investigate a genetic diagnosis in a patient with a rare disease, to provide predictive testing for relatives at risk of a genetic disorder, or for carrier testing to inform reproductive choices.
 These testing methods are specified in the National Genomic Test Directory (NGTD) and include next generation sequencing of gene panels, Sanger sequencing, microarray, MLPA, common aneuploidy testing, karyotype, methylation and STR analysis.
 Follow the sequential steps to assist your genomic request on the page below.

-- Rapid Exome Sequencing Service for acutely unwell children with a likely monogenic disorder (R14), is a national service delivered by the SWGLH at the Exeter Laboratory Please send these samples to the Exeter Genomics Laboratory.
+- Rapid Whole Genome Sequencing Service for acutely unwell children with a likely monogenic disorder (R14), is a national service delivered by the SWGLH at the Exeter Laboratory Please send these samples to the Exeter Genomics Laboratory.

 Step 1 Check patient eligibility

 Eligibility criteria for the rare diseases can be found in the National Genomic Test Directory (NGTD)

-- The Rare Disease tests are performed at both Bristol and Exeter laboratories dependent on the type of test request, as defined in this document:
+- The Rare Disease tests are performed at both Bristol and Exeter laboratories dependent on the type of test request, as defined below.